HKang42/HKang42.github.io/_posts/2020-03-05-COVID-19 Visualization Project.md

 The area for each bubble represents the total number of confirmed cases for a country.
 Any country with at least 1 case has been filled with dark grey.

-As we can see, the vast majority of cases are still confined to mainland China.
+As we can see, a large number of countries around the world have at least 1 confirmed case.
+However, the vast majority of cases are still confined to mainland China.
 There are some notable bubbles in South Korea, Italy, and Iran.
-However, most other countries have cases that number only in the low hundreds or lower.
-But how many cases are we looking at exactly?
+But most other countries have cases that number in the low hundreds or lower.
+To give you an idea of the number's we're looking at, here are the top 5 regions with the highest number of confirmed cases.

 &nbsp;